Nulled WordPress Themes – Should You Use Them?

 What is a Nulled WordPress Theme

-As a WordPress user, you are most likely familiar with the word ‘themes’.
-WordPress themes are templates used to determine the appearance or layout of your site.
+As a WordPress user, you are most likely familiar with the word ‘Themes’.
+WordPress themes are templates that define the appearance or layout of a website.
 If you need to change how your WordPress site looks at the front-end, simply change your theme.

-According to research done by Scepter in March 2019, there are about 31,010 active themes.
-Some of them are free, others are premium themes.
+According to research done by Scepter in May 2020, there are about 31,010 active themes.
+Some are absolutely free, others are premium themes.

-These themes can help you create a variety of sites, such as:
+These themes can help you create any kind of website, such as:

 The average price of a premium theme is about $77.57.
 In most cases, the premium WordPress themes are worth every penny spent.

-Sometimes, third party companies or individuals pirate these premium themes and give them out at low prices (or free).
-These pirated themes are called nulled WordPress themes.
+But now, third party companies or individuals pirate these themes and give them out for a ridiculously cheap price or even for free.
+The pirated themes are called nulled WordPress themes.

 Apparently, using nulled WordPress plugins and themes would save you some money.
-But as the saying goes, ‘when you make a choice, you also choose the consequences’.
+But as the saying goes, ‘when you make a choice, you also choose the consequence’.

-Using a WordPress nulled theme (or plugin) may cost you more than you ever bargained for.
-Let’s discuss some of the problems you may face with nulled themes (and plugins).
+When you use a WordPress nulled theme (or plugin), you may end up paying more than you ever bargained for.
+Let’s discuss some of the problems that accompany the use of nulled themes (and plugins).

 Reasons why you should not use nulled WordPress themes and plugins

-- Never using a nulled WordPress theme or plugin
+- Never use a nulled WordPress theme or plugin

-- Choosing a good WordPress hosting company (see a list of the best hosting providers to know more)
+- Choose a good WordPress hosting company (see a list of the best hosting providers to know more)

-- Regularly doing a WordPress file and database backup.
+- Do a WordPress file and database backup regularly.

-A Nulled WordPress theme could contain malicious code.
+The first security rule states ‘never use a nulled WordPress theme or plugin‘.
+This is because they may contain malicious code.
 Malicious code is a generic term for codes that cause security breaches.
-These codes are added to:

 - Get backlinks from your WordPress site